spiral/docs/docs/en/http/request-response.md

 // Count of query params
 dump($input->query->count());

-// Check if parameter "name" presented in query dump($input->query->has('name'));
+// Check if parameter "name" is presented in query dump($input->query->has('name'));

 // Get value for parameter "name"